pavelnasuta/create-framework-ai/README.md

 The framework is designed for teams aiming for **fast iteration** and wanting to use AI platforms to transform an idea into a product with minimal time and financial costs.

+## General Overview of the Methodology

+CREATE is not just a collection of prompts—it’s a holistic methodology that transforms a chaotic idea into a profitable and scalable web service, with artificial intelligence as the central tool.
+It was designed to tackle one of the biggest challenges when working with large language models (LLMs): the loss of context.

+Neural networks, especially when handling complex, multi-stage tasks, often operate "in the moment."
+They can generate brilliant text or code for a single prompt but forget the details and nuances mentioned earlier.
+This leads to fragmentation, loss of logic, and, as a result, the creation of disjointed, non-viable "artifacts" instead of a cohesive product.

+CREATE solves this problem by turning the process into a unified, consistent chain.
+It’s like a thread of product strategy onto which we string beads of artifacts.
+Each "bead" is the result of working on one of the framework’s stages (e.g., mission, values, competitor analysis).
+Most importantly, each subsequent prompt uses the outputs of the previous one as its inputs.
+This way, the AI model constantly "remembers" the accumulated context, and each new step flows organically from the previous one.

 <div align="center">
   <img src="docs/assets/create_logo.png" alt="CREATE Framework Logo" width="100"/>
   <h3>`C` - Context</h3>